Configuring worker hosts to checkout code

 Generally, workers use the authentication credentials you specify when you

-create a repository providerto access the repositories.
-For Git-based repository providers, however, you have the option of configuring workers to connect over SSH, by setting the provider's Checkout method accordingly.
+configure repository settings for an integrationto access the repositories.
+For Git-based repository providers, however, you have the option of configuring workers to connect over SSH, by setting the integration's Checkout method accordingly.

 Client software for repository access